 On the inaugural episode, Cine-File managing editor Patrick Friel and associate editors Ben and Kat Sachs discuss the intent of the podcast, as well as their favorite screenings of the year thus far; Cine-File contributor JB Mabe reviews local experimental screenings happening in March; Kat interviews Cine-File contributor and Onion City Experimental Film & Video Festival (March 8-11) curator Emily Eddy; and contributors Michael Smith, Scott Pfeiffer and Kyle Cubr conduct a roundtable discussion about the 21st Annual Chicago European Union Film Festival at the Siskel Film Center (March 9-April 5).

-Cine-Cast is engineered & edited by Andy Miles in Studio C at Transistor.
-Learn more about Transistor's basement studios here.
+Cine-Cast was engineered and edited by Andy Miles in Studio C at Transistor.
+Learn more about the studio here.